Thursday, October 24, 2024

 Artificial Intelligence is really just another vulnerable, hackable, information system

-These vulnerabilities put AI systems at risk of exploitation and abuse for selfish ends when the ‘right’ conditions arise.
+Fundamental information system vulnerabilities put AI systems at risk of exploitation and abuse for selfish ends when the ‘right’ conditions arise.
 As a visual aid, I put together a checklist that shows the current status of the five essential ingredients of an AI:

 Checklist that shows the current status of the five essential ingredients of an AI